 Santa Monica Local Amendments to CalGreen Standards

 The City of Santa Monica has adopted local amendments to the California Green Building Standards Code.
 These amendments are summarized below and are effective as of March 28, 2012.
-All building permit applications are subject to these local amendments.
+All building permit applications received on or after March 28, 2012 will be subject to these local amendments.

 All new buildings shall be designed to use 15% less energy than required by the California Energy Code.